danteissaias/nix-config/home-manager/pi/APPEND_SYSTEM.md

 - If the repo root has `.jj/`, use only `jj`.
 Otherwise, use `git`.
 - Use read-only commands by default: `status`, `log`, `diff`, and `show`.
 - Never stage, commit, amend, push, rebase, reset, or otherwise change repo state unless the user explicitly asks.
-- If a change is needed but not requested, ask first.